Sports business Sports tech AI inside sport Thursdays, free

 The percussive therapy device most commonly seen in pro locker rooms, in a size that travels

-Evaluated by Jack Tabb III — D1 athlete (UNC), NFL undrafted free agent (New Orleans Saints), college football coach (UNT, Michigan State), NFLPA-certified agent (JB Sports / nfladvisor.com), venture investor.
+Evaluated by Jack Tabb III: D1 athlete (UNC), former NFL player (New Orleans Saints), college football coach (UNT, Michigan State), NFLPA-certified agent (JB Sports / nfladvisor.com), and venture investor.